 This Herald article has some great pics that indicate why the health of these habitats are so important for bees and therefore fruit pollination: without the stunted trees and shrubs, there isn’t much except grass and moss.

-Where there is Willow Scrub, you have some bees and pollinating insects.
+Where there is Willow Scrub, you have some bees, pollinating insects, and caterpillars for birds to eat.

 Many are relatively rare solitary bees, the rest are bumblebees; you would not expect feral honeybees up here, but nature is wild, so.